-Martine essentially immigrate, from the Netherlands, to Canada twice.
-Once as a teenager with her family as self-employed farmers and the second time with her husband, whom she sponsored.
-Growing up and still living on a dairy farm, with her husband and 3 kids, she has close ties to the agricultural sector and, inadvertently, specializes in agricultural migration.
+Martine, originally from the Netherlands, essentially immigrated to Canada twice.
+Once as a teenager with her family as self-employed farmers and a second time with her husband, whom she sponsored.
+Growing up and still living on a dairy farm, with her husband and 3 kids, she has close ties to the agricultural sector and specializes in agricultural migration.

 In 2003, she graduated from the University of Strathclyde in Glasgow, Scotland with a degree in Marketing; followed by an Immigration Consultant Certificate obtained from Bow Valley College in Calgary in 2008.
 She passed her full skills exam to become a Regulated Canadian Immigration Consultant and subsequently opened Immigration Care in the same year.

 Over the years Martine has enjoyed speaking before various groups about hiring foreign workers and applying for permanent residency.
 She has spoken before the Red Deer Chamber of Commerce, Central Alberta Rural Manufacturing Association, the Canadian Association of Farm Advisors, the Battle River Alliance for Economic Development, Agriculture Industry Labour Council of Alberta and Alberta Pork,